 Everyone has concerns about financial security at the end of a marriage.
 If either spouse is not financially self-sufficient, there must be a conversation about how the income that used to support one household will now be used to support two.
 This conversation can be stressful, especially if you earn significantly less than your spouse.
-And even if you are the spouse who has earned most of the money during the marriage, the idea of paying alimony, or spousal support, may be worrying.

 You may be asking: